 ACEN Accreditation Manual – Section II Policies

-Professional staff members of the Accreditation Commission for Education in Nursing (ACEN) are expected to advise and inform the Evaluation Review Panel and Board of Commissioners on matters relative to a nursing program.
-They should offer advice or provide information at their own initiative or at the request of the Evaluation Review Panel and Board of Commissioners.
+Accreditation Commission for Education in Nursing (ACEN) staff are expected to advise and inform the Evaluation Review Panel and the Board of Commissioners on matters relative to a nursing program.
+They may offer advice or provide information at their own initiative or at the request of the Evaluation Review Panel and Board of Commissioners.
 Such advice and information do not supplant the peer review process but rather provide additional insight in reaching an informed judgment.

-- In order to maintain the strength and consistency of the process, professional staff members provide information and advice as appropriate when assisting the Evaluation Review Panel in making a recommendation on the accreditation status of a nursing program and Board of Commissioners in making a decision on the accreditation status of a program.
-Particularly germane is historical information on similarly situated nursing programs and procedural and substantive advice on how the ACEN policies and Standards and Criteria have been interpreted and could be applied to a program’s case, including possible action and follow-up.
-This information is presented orally during the Evaluation Review Panel’s and Board of Commissioner’s discussion.
+- In order to maintain the strength and consistency of the process, ACEN staff provide information and advice as appropriate when assisting the Evaluation Review Panel in making a recommendation on the accreditation status of a nursing program as well as the Board of Commissioners in making a decision on the accreditation status of a program.
+Particularly germane is historical information on similarly situated nursing programs as well as procedural and substantive advice on how the ACEN policies and Standards and Criteria have been interpreted and could be applied to a program’s case, including possible action and follow-up.
+This information is presented orally during the Evaluation Review Panel and the Board of Commissioner’s discussion.

-- The professional staff role in the deliberations is an active role.
-Professional staff members provide information and advice, which may include evidence and evidence-based professional opinions on a nursing program’s patterns, progress, and suggested action.
+- The ACEN staff role in the deliberations is an active role.
+ACEN Directors provide information and advice, which may include evidence and evidence-based professional opinions on a nursing program’s patterns, progress, and suggested action.

-- The professional staff’s role in the process may not supplant the peer review and decision-making process.
+- The ACEN staff’s role in the process may not supplant the peer review and decision-making process.